In this post

 Not everyone may be familiar with LSA programs, and your team may need to highlight exactly what it is.
 A lifestyle spending account is a non-salaried allowance that can be used according to an employee’s personal preferences.
 Unlike flexible spending accounts (FSAs) and health savings accounts (HSAs), LSAs are fully funded by the employer and considered taxable income when spent.

-Employers can outline a set of parameters for their lifestyle spending account, including what it’s called, spending categories, eligibility rules, and the contribution amount and cadence.
+Employers can outline a set of parameters for their lifestyle spending account, including eligible spending categories, eligibility rules, contribution amount, and funding cadence.
 Employers can even decide if funds expire at the end of each month, or if they will roll over so employees can purchase big-ticket items at the end of the year.

 Highlight the key benefits